AlexeyPerov/crunch_textures/README.md

 Works with MacOS and Windows.

-Linux should work too but not tested.
+Linux should work too (not tested).

 Just type:
 ```bash